 Now drop a (very) little food coloring on to the ice in the containers.
 What does this reveal?
 Once the ice has completely melted in one of the containers, discuss how you might induce the ice to melt faster in the other container.
-Draw temperature, salinity, and density profiles in each cup at the beginning, in the middle, and at the end of the experiment.
+Sketch a profile of temperature, salinity, and density in each cup at the beginning, in the middle, and at the end of the experiment.

 Ghana Summer School

-III.
+II.
 Coriolis Machine

-Supply List: Plastic Sheet Paper with Reference Frame Thumbtack Dry Erase Marker through the center of the paper.
+Supply List: Plastic Sheet Paper with Reference Frame Thumbtack Dry Erase Marker radial lines of equal spacing are drawn through the center of the paper.
 The distance between radial lines marks the rotation angle over one time step Δt .
 Paths of particles moving in straight lines are also marked on the inertial reference frame.
 Ticks on the paths mark the distance the particle traveled in one time step.
 Considering the spacing of the particles, can you identify which line represents an accelerating particle?

 The Coriolis Machine is composed of a plastic sheet placed over a white piece of paper secured together in the center with the thumbtack.
 The plastic sheet is your rotating reference (non-inertial) frame, as it can be easily rotated over the white paper (which represents the non-rotating or inertial reference frame).
-To measure a rotation rate, radial lines of equal spacing are drawn
+To measure a rotation rate,